Readri205/MS4_shopfront/README.md

 *
 * Note that at present there is no functionality for a user to delete their account, but would be provided as a future feature.
 * GitPod IDE markup was used to format HTML files.
 This easy to use and makes the code very easy to read.
 I understand this to be a VS Code standard.
+* The footer on the 'Profile Page' does not fully extend across the width of the page.
+The error is likely to be easily resolved but time constraints require the fix to be made post submission date.

 ## Deployment